-One of the questions we get asked the most (after how did we retire so young) is what decisions did we make that made the biggest difference in reaching FF so quickly.
+One of the questions we get asked the most (after how did we retire so young) is what decisions did we make that made the biggest difference in reaching Financial Freedom so quickly.

 In truth, the answer is that the sum of all the actions we took, both large and small, is what got us there.

 When I look back at some of the things we did that seemed small, and do the calculations of how much money we saved over the long term, those small steps turned out to be pretty huge.

 But if I really had to narrow it down to just one thing that made the biggest difference, it would have to be the choice we made to pay off our mortgage.

 Destroying our mortgage was the initial plan.
 It’s what launched us on our path to Financial Freedom.
 Making that choice was the first step we made towards the possibility of early retirement, before we even knew anything about early retirement, or thought it would ever be something we did.

 When we made that choice, we weren’t looking to leave our jobs.
 We just knew that our housing costs were a huge portion of our monthly expenses, and if we eliminated our mortgage payments, we would have more choice.

 We didn’t even intended to exercise that choice by leaving our jobs, we just wanted to choose to go to work, not have to go to work.

 So – Why Did We Pay Off Our Mortgage vs. Investing?

 We had read all sorts of finance books, some arguing the benefits of paying off your mortgage early and many arguing against it.
 But we knew we had to take the financial knowledge we had built and look at the totality of our individual circumstances in order to make the best decision, including our own personalities and attitudes towards debt.